 With your spinner wheel set up, the next step to make a spinner wheel game is establishing the rules of the game you’ll be playing.

-🏫 How to make a spinner wheel game to get students active and engaged with your lessons…
+🏫 How to make a spinning wheel game to get students active and engaged with your lessons…

 - Student Selector – Fill the wheel with student names and spin.
 Whoever it lands on must answer a question.

-- Letter Picker Wheel – Spin a letter wheel and get students to give the name of an animal, country, element etc. beginning with the letter the wheel lands on.
+- Alphabet Spinner Wheel – Spin a letter wheel and get students to give the name of an animal, country, element etc. beginning with the letter the wheel lands on.

 - Money Wheel – Fill the wheel with different amounts of money.
 Each correct answer to a question earns that student a spin and a chance to collect money.
 The student with the most money at the end wins.